Thu, Oct 07|

 If you have any questions, please contact us at firstname.lastname@example.org.

-We are so excited to meet you in the circle!
+Looking forward to meeting you in the circle!

 Participant Feedback for Compassionate Listening in Polarizing Times with Susan Partnow and Rachel Eryn Kalish